HomeLatest NewsOpinionDebjani Ghosh: Expected benefits of govt programs have not been effective

 As recommended by MAIT, the extension of concessional Excise and Customs Duty benefits should be extended to all ITA goods, including locally manufactured devices such as laptops and PCs will not only trigger innovations in design and manufacturing to address local needs, but also enable citizens to create productive content.

-Similarly, while there has been significant focus on ease of starting of a new venture and related support, the areas where significant hurdles still remain for and established companies are the regulations around latest technologies such as 5G, autonomous driving and drone deployment.
+Similarly, while there has been significant focus on ease of starting of a new venture and related support, the areas where significant hurdles still remain for startups and established companies are the regulations around latest technologies such as , autonomous driving and drone deployment.
 Today, it takes a little less than one year for large companies to source an experimental license from DoT to work on new emerging communication technologies, so imagine the plight of startups.

 The hard truth is that we are running out of time, and the government has to look at implementing policies that are not just great ideas but also have great impact – whether it’s for boosting local R&D in the country, or for unifying the country through standard GST.
-Finally, while manufacturing is encouraged under , we should also look at encouraging Electronics Design through incentives, driven by public private partnerships.
+Finally, while manufacturing is encouraged under Make in India, we should also look at encouraging Electronics Design through incentives, driven by public private partnerships.

 Advertisement

-The author is vice president, Sales and Marketing Group and managing director for South Asia at Intel Corporation.
+The author is vice president, Sales and Marketing Group and managing director for South at Intel Corporation.
 Views are personal.

 Get the day's headlines from Tech Observer straight in your inbox